 And yet again we are growing.
 We have moved our filing room upstairs to make way for a new nurse room.

-Today we have Doctors: Paul Bennett, Nick Giblin, Ruth Barnett, Doug Hill, Ann Horner, Jennifer Hill, Heidi McMillan and Maya MacFarlane as our permanent/part time doctors.
+Today we have Doctors: Nick Giblin, Ruth Barnett, Doug Hill, Ann Horner, Jennifer Hill, Heidi McMillan, Maya MacFarlane, Tomi Moore, Laura Walsh and James Bishop as our permanent/part time doctors.
 We have five practice nurses, two practice managers and seven reception staff.
 We are continually growing as a practice but we still have the same values as when the practice first started….Caring for families.